MadStu/space-trucker-trading-tracker/README.md

         - delete_old_trades() is also called to remove trades in the database that are over 14 days old.
         - A check is carried out to see if the API is working.
             - If a status of "OK" is received, handle_api_data() is called to insert the data into the database.
-            - This function then loops through the commodity data received.
+            - handle_api_data() then loops through the commodity data received.
                 - If a commodity doesn't exist, it's created.
                 - If a commodity already exists, the date_modified dates are then compared to see if the prices already in the database is newer.
                     - If the data received is newer, then it will update the existing record.

-- When the index view receives form data by POST method, it checks to see if it was the user pressing the "Reset Profit" button.
+- When the index view receives the form data by POST method it checks to see if the user was simply clearing their error list.
+  - If true it clears the errors.

+- It then checks that the sessions keys match between what the form has sent and what the view is expecting.
+  - If they don't match the user is told he needs to register or log in.

+- It then checks to see if it was the user pressing the "Reset Profit" button.
     - If it was the reset button pressed it then checks to see if the user (defined by the session key received) has trades already exsting in the database.
         - If it exists, it then resets the user's profit value to 0.

     - If it wasn't the reset button, then it was a trade entry into the database and it checks the boolean value for whether it was a buy or sell.
         - If True, it was a buy trade and the variables are assigned accordingly.
         - If False, it was a sell trade and the variables are assigned accordingly.

     - The variables that have been assigned are then insterted in to the database using the handle_form_data() function.
         - handle_form_data() then checks if the user already has a trade with the same commodity.
             - If it exists, it then it gets that object and checks if it's a buy or sell trade.